 Master Gardeners are volunteers who are experienced gardeners, who receive horticultural training from Oregon State University Extension Specialists, agents and other Master Gardeners, and who want to share their gardening skill and training with others.

-Potential Master Gardeners must have had gardening experience.
-They must be willing to spend one day each week for nine consecutive weeks during January, February and March for a total of 66 hours of classroom instruction.
+Master Gardeners must be willing to spend one day each week for eight consecutive weeks during February and March in the class room + online modules + handson workshops for a total of 66 hours of instruction.
+It is helpful if potential Master Gardeners have had some gardening experience.
 They must agree to return 66 hours in volunteering gardening information, public service, or remit $500 for the course.

-A minimum or 46 hours is spent at the Extension office answering gardening questions.
-Additional time can be returned in such activities as staffing information booths and/or giving demonstrations at the Linn County Fair, the Spring Garden Festival, and the farmers markets.
-One might volunteer hours working in the Linn County Master Gardener Demonstration Garden located at the Linn County Fair and Expo Center, or lead a 4-H horticulture club, present windowsill gardening to second and third graders, or lead a gardening class at the Gardening in the Pacific Northwest series sponsored by Linn County Master Gardeners and LBCC.
+A minimum or 46 hours is spent at the Extension office, farmers market or other plant clinic venue answering gardening questions.
+Additional time can be returned in such activities as staffing information booths and/or giving demonstrations at the Linn County Fair, the Spring Garden Festival, or teaching Seed to Supper classes.
+One might volunteer hours working in the Linn County Master Gardener Demonstration Garden located at the Linn County Fair and Expo Center, or lead a 4-H horticulture club, or lead a gardening class at the Gardening in the Pacific Northwest series sponsored by Linn County Master Gardeners and LBCC.
 Other ways to pay back volunteer hours might be to provide gardening programs for service clubs, write newspaper articles, or tape radio spots.

 We encourage all interested participants to attend gardening workshops and events to increase their knowledge while waiting for the class to be offered each year.
 Check out our gardening classes & events!